zephyrproject-rtos/zephyr/doc/getting_started/toolchain_custom_cmake.rst

 :file:`TOOLCHAIN_ROOT` directory:

-- :file:`cmake/toolchain/generic.cmake`: configures the toolchain for "generic" use, which mostly means running the C preprocessor on the generated :ref:`devicetree` file.
+- :file:`cmake/toolchain/generic.cmake`: configures the toolchain for "generic" use, which mostly means running the C preprocessor on :ref:`devicetree input files <dt-input-files>`.
 - :file:`cmake/toolchain/target.cmake`: configures the toolchain for "target" use, i.e. building Zephyr and your application's source code.